nclwater/shetran-prepare-start/README.md

 - Executable to run both shetran prepare and shetran

 ## Usage
-- double click on 'start.exe' select an xml file and it will run 'shetran-prepare.exe' and then 'shetran.exe'
+- double click on 'start.exe' select an xml file and it will run either 'shetran-prepare.exe', 'shetran-prepare-snow.exe' or 'shetran-prepare-sediment.exe'
+- after this it will run 'shetran.exe'
 - all the exe files need to be in the same folder
-- double click on  start-snow.exe will run 'shetran-prepare-snow.exe' and then 'shetran.exe'
-- double click on  start-sediment.exe will run 'shetran-prepare-sediment.exe' and then 'shetran.exe'.